ContentSquare/readapt/packages/settings/README.md

 # @readapt/settings

 Readapt adaptations are based on a settings profile.
-This package contains Settings models, type definitions and a few of utility functions to easily build Settings in order to adapt content.
+This package contains Settings models, type definitions and a few utility functions to easily build Settings in order to adapt text.

 ## Installation